littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 > In effect, an RNN is a type ofneural network that has an internal loop

+First it has simple RNN.
+Later it include LSTM.
 # Chapter 7

 # Chapter 8